2003 Arizona Wildcats football team: Mackovic’s firing

-At the time, the Wildcats were outscored in their losses, 179-40 after their win over UTEP in the season opener.
+At the time, the Wildcats were outscored in their losses, 179–40 after their win over UTEP in the season opener.
 During the losses, fans chanted for Mackovic to be fired and fans held signs that referenced his firing, including one that had his name in front of a fire blaze and another with the Terminator saying “Hey Mackovic, You Are Terminated!” (likely as a reference to the third Terminator film being released in the summer prior to the start of the season), and rejoiced after hearing the news of him being fired.
 When Mackovic was seen leaving the Arizona campus, a group of fans chanted “You’ve been fired” at him and sang “Na na, hey hey, goodbye” and “Hit the Road, Jack” as he departed the campus for good.

 Hankwitz, who was previously on the Arizona coaching staff in the 1970s along with Mackovic under former coach Jim Young, was formerly the defensive coordinator at Texas A&M before being hired at Arizona this season.
-He would take over the program and attempted to fix the team’s problems caused by Mackovic and promised to bring the team back to its winning ways.
+He would take over the program and attempted to fix the team's problems caused by Mackovic and promised to bring the team back to its winning ways.

-Washington State
+at No. 14 Washington State

 The Wildcats visited Washington State in their first game after Mackovic was fired.
 Under Hankwitz, Arizona would keep close with the Cougars, but their offense continued to struggle and would lose again.

-UCLA
+vs UCLA

-Arizona faced UCLA in their first home game since Mackovic’s firing.
-The Wildcats started off good, and would seem to take control by halftime, leading 21-10.
 However, the Bruins got back in the game and a fourth-quarter interception return touchdown gave them the lead.
 Arizona tried to respond, but committed crucial mistakes, including a missed field goal in the final few minutes, that would ultimately cost them and UCLA gave the Wildcats yet another tough defeat and Arizona dropped to 1–6.